 The Olympic Games were part of the Panhellenic Games with four separate games held at two- or four-year intervals but arranged so that there was at least one set of games every year.
 The Olympic Games were the most important and prestigious ritual in ancient times, followed by the Pythian, Nemean, and Isthmian Games.

 Besides boosting the athletic spirit, the Olympics provided a common means of counting time in ancient Greece.
-The historian Ephorus, who lived in the fourth century BC, is believed to have established the use of Olympiads to count years and put an end to the confusion among cities-states when trying to determine dates.
+The historian Ephorus, who lived in the fourth century BC, is believed to have established the use of Olympiads to count years and put an end to the confusion among city-states when trying to determine dates.

 The Greek tradition of athletic nudity was introduced in 720 BC either by the Spartans or by the Megarian Orsippus, and this was adopted early in the Olympics, as well.
 This is perhaps one of the reasons why women were not allowed to enter or watch the Games.
 The word “gymnasium” comes from the Greek root “gymnos” meaning nude; the literal meaning of “gymnasium” is “school for naked exercise.”